neuronacreativa/courses/solid/SOLID - Keep It Real/README.md

-# Monolith
+# SOLID

-Monolith sample application, based on a classic blog application.
+SOLID sample application, based on a classic blog application.

 ## Compile and generate executable package